Some posts contain compensated links. Please read this disclaimer for more info.

 Crossing the border from Bosnia to Croatia, all you need to know.
-Car insurance, documents, the migrant crisis, shopping, and the Neum corridor.
+The pandemic, car insurance, documents, the migrant crisis, shopping, and the Neum corridor.

 - Crossing the border from Bosnia to Croatia